You’ll get free bottles of wine worth £138, a £50 charity donation and 2.02% interest on savings.

-Virgin Money claims the 15 free bottles are worth £180.
-That’s an average of £12 per bottle.
+Virgin Money claims the 12 free bottles are worth £138.
+That’s an average of £11.50 per bottle.
 You have a choice of a red and white selection, or if you don’t drink or a non-alcoholic bundle on 12 bottles worth £75.

 Here’s what you’ll get with the red and white selection:

 |Torre Aguila Gran Reserva||Red||Spain||1|